DonThompson/FradBot/README.md

 * Now that we have base locations, go back and fix econ/construction to use the base, not random world wide
 * Starting SCV split.

+ONGOING:
+* Game is really slow.
+* Fix econ manager - quit queueing scvs at all, don't queue them all at main